 Leek and Butternut Squash Soup

-Leek and Potato Soup is a number one classic in our house, but we wanted something different, so this time we teamed them up with what I call the perennial pumpkin – butternut squash.
-Come the autumn I will try the same recipe with the traditional lantern pumpkin, but right now what’s on offer is a velvety smooth, peachy yet faintly green, very good soup indeed.
+Leek and Potato Soup is a number one classic in our house, but for something different try it with what I call the perennial pumpkin – butternut squash.
+In the autumn I make the same recipe with the traditional lantern pumpkin, but right now what’s on offer is a velvety smooth, peachy yet faintly green, very good soup indeed.
 Great for veggies, great for those trying to cut down on fat (aren’t we all?).
-Hope you like it.

 If you’re using the pristine-looking leeks from the supermarket, don’t be deceived: minute particles of sandy grit can lurk beneath the tightly clustered layers – so begin by trimming off the roots plus most of the very green part and the tough outer layers.